 Risk Area Key Control Activities Comments Further Controls Identified government bank account number.
 Cheques received are listed, totalled and reviewed before deposit. remittances and any supporting documentation.
 A Records Officer delivers the container to a Customer Information Officer for their processing.
 The Customer Information Officer stamps all cheques 'Not Negotiable - Payee City of Busselton' and then receipts into corporate software in a timely manner. vii.
 All receipts, cash/cheques, are deposited on a regular and timely basis.
 Front counter operations, and outstation banking, is completed and banked in a timely manner.
 The only instance where front counter retains revenue beyond date of receipt is when additional information is required in order to proceed.
 All held funds are a) entered into the payment referral register held in ECM, b) scanned to responsible officer outside of the team and c) receipted as soon as practicable following advice.
-The register is reviewed daily and updated as soon as advice is received.
-The register includes dates, completion times, advice received, responsible officer and any other Situations where funds (cash/ cheques) are being held, or only banked periodically, should be included in an accounting procedures manual for the relevant site.
-Please refer to following item. viii.
-Reconciliation of daily deposit total to receivable posting and cash sales is prepared and reviewed. relevant details.
+Situations where funds (cash/ cheques) are being held, or only banked periodically, should be included in an accounting procedures manual for the relevant site.
+Please refer to following item. soon as advice is received.
+The register includes dates, completion times, advice received, responsible officer and any other relevant details. viii.
+Reconciliation of daily deposit total to receivable posting and cash sales is prepared and reviewed.
 Front counter deposits are reconciled, reviewed and signed off by supervisory staff, and banked on a daily basis.
 Similar processes also occur in relation to outstation deposits, where applicable.
 In addition, the Customer Service team maintains a variety of procedural documents directing Customer Information Officers in the handling of revenue.
 It is recommended that all areas dealing with cash and banking formally update associated accounting processes and procedures, and that these documents be authorised by the respective Director, with a copy to be provided to the Finance Department.